-Action plan required for new employer duties
+Action plan required for your employer duties

-Find out when the staging date is
+Find out when your staging date is

 The dates are spread over five and a half years between October 2012 and February 2018.
 Larger employers will go first, smaller employers last.
 View our summary table to find out your staging date.

 Find out the duties that are likely to apply

 Every employer in the UK will have some duties to perform but exactly what you'll need to do will depend on the types of worker you employ.

 As a rule of thumb, any worker over age 22 and under State pension age, and who earns more than £10,000 a year, will be treated as an 'eligible jobholder'.
 You'll need to automatically enrol these workers into a suitable pension scheme and as long as these workers stay in the pension scheme, make contributions on their behalf.